DSC-Capstone/dsc-capstone.github.io/student/assignment-descriptions.md

 project.
 This presentation must balance accessibility to a general audience alongside detailed material for the domain expert.

-The presentation is graded by both the domain mentors and the methodology instructor.
+The presentation is graded by the domain mentor.

 ### Checkpoints

-Each of the above components will have one checkpoint.
+Each of the above components will have one checkpoint (all checkpoints besides the report are graded by the methodology instructor).

 ## Participation (Quarter 2)